KenKundert/nestedtext/doc/index.rst

 *YAML* because many possible strings map to *False* (`n`, `no`, `false`, `off`; etc.) and it is hard to know which one was given.

+Fundamentally the issue with *YAML* is a crisis of its own making.
+It reads a language that is inherently ambiguous and so is forced to make decisions it has no ability to make sensibly.
+With *NestedText* the language is unambiguous and any decisions about how to interpret the leaf values are passed to the end application, which is the only place where they can be made knowledgeably.

 Quick Start
 -----------